surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 `python run.py score`

+C. The predictions will be stored in the database.

 ### 6. Run the webapp
-A. Set your MYSQL environment variables by running the following commands in the terminal:
+A. If the RDS database was used for data setup, set your MYSQL environment variables by running the following commands in the terminal:

 	export MYSQL_USER = "<your rds mysql username>" export MYSQL_PASSWORD = "<your rds mysql password>" export MYSQL_HOST = "<your rds mysql host url>" export MYSQL_PORT = "<your rds mysql port>"

+B. Alternatively, if a local SQLITE database was used for data setup, open config/flask_config.py and:

+    a.
+Comment out this: SQLALCHEMY_DATABASE_URI = "{}://{}:{}@{}:{}/{}".format(conn_type, user, password, host, port, DATABASE_NAME)

+    b.
+Uncomment out this: #SQLALCHEMY_DATABASE_URI = 'sqlite:///{}'.format(DB_PATH)

-B. Go to the project directory and run:
+C. Go to the project directory and run:

 `python run.py app`

-C. Get the IPv4 Public IP found on the EC2 console.
+D. Get the IPv4 Public IP found on the EC2 console.
 Add ":3000" to this IP address to view the page in the web browser.

 ## Makefile and Testing
 Provided that all the necessary steps for setup of RDS/S3 bucket (as described above) have been undertaken, running the following will sequentially run the pipeline (except running the webapp) AND also execute the automated tests: